-We’re all in a serious relationship with some kind of hair styling tool.
-Our blow dryers, curling irons and straighteners have become invaluable resources when it comes to keeping our manes under control.
-All that heat causes a lot of damage and while going heat free is the best way to combat the problem, it’s not always possible.
-Luckily, with a few hair care tips you won’t need to break up with your favourite hair styling tool.
+We’re all in a serious relationship with some kind of styling tool.
+Our blow dryers, curling irons, and straighteners have become invaluable resources when it comes to keeping our manes under control.
+All that heat causes a lot of damage and while going heat-free is the best way to combat the problem, it’s not always possible.
+Luckily, with a few hair care tips, you won’t need to break up with your favourite hair styling tool.
+Here’s how to reduce hair damage caused by styling…

 - Keep your hair in good condition – Making sure your locks are strong and healthy gives them a fighting chance going up against the heat.
 Your hair will also style a lot better and you will achieve better results from your hair tools if you’ve been deep conditioning it regularly.